maratdev0210/etch-a-sketch/README.md

 # etch-a-sketch project
-**New Features**
+**New Features in Version 1.1**
-+ added ability to change the size of the grid
++ added the ability to pick the color to which the grid would be painted
-+ the grid cells change their colors whenever the mouse is being hovered over them